 CATERPILLAR was finalist in the Theatre503 Playwriting Award.
-The play had its world premiere at Theatre503 in August 2018 before heading to Scarborough’s Stephen Joseph Theatre where it was part of the Summer Play Readings 2017.
+The play had its world premiere at Theatre503 in August 2018 before heading to Scarborough’s Stephen Joseph Theatre where it had been part of the Summer Play Readings 2017.
 The play was directed by Yasmeen Arden and produced by Small Truth Theatre, Michelle Barnette Productions and Theatre503.

 The CATERPILLAR playtext is published by Nick Hern Books [read an extract]

-Photos by The Other Richard, Alex Harvey-Brown, Tristram Kenton
+Photographs by The Other Richard, Alex Harvey-Brown, Tristram Kenton